 WHEN – Family Education Program.
 Tuesday evening: 5:30 PM – 7:00 PM

 COST – This is a FREE class to anyone who would like to learn more about how to support a loved one struggling with an addiction.

 Come and learn all you can.
-Just call or email Sheila to RSVP as space is limited.
-Swalker8023@gmail.com or call her at 916-517-1683.
+Just call us or email us at email@example.com as space is limited.